KwatME/Medicine.md/Protein/Coagulation Protein/Antithrombin.md

 # "

-Heparin binds to antithrombin and thrombin to catalyze antithrombin function.
+Heparin binds to antithrombin and thrombin to catalyze antithrombin inhibiting thrombin.

-Protein C, which breaks thrombosis, can compensate for lack of antithrombin.
+Protein C can compensate for lack of antithrombin.

 # -

-Factor 12
+Factor 12a

-Factor 11
+Factor 11a

-Factor 9
+Factor 9a

-Factor 10
+Factor 10a

-Facotor 2
+Facotor 2a

 # \